 Health Professions Appeal and Review Board

 The Health Professions Appeal and Review Board (“HPARB”) conducts either reviews or hearings of certain decisions of the ICRC (reprimands, education, other orders) and all decisions of the Registration Committee.
-The HPARB is independent of a college and has it’s own rules of practice and practice directions.
+The HPARB is independent of a college and has its own rules of practice and practice directions.

 For applicants appealing a decision of the Registration Committee, they have the option of choosing either a documentary review or an oral hearing.
-After which, the HPARB may confirm the Registration Committee’s order, order the Registrar to register the applicant on certain conditions, or refer the matter back to the Registration Committee with recommendations.
+After this, which, the HPARB may confirm the Registration Committee’s order, order the Registrar to register the applicant on certain conditions, or refer the matter back to the Registration Committee with recommendations.

-For members seeking review of specific ICRC decisions, the HPARB reviews the adequacy of it’s investigation and/or the reasonableness of the Committee’s decision.
+For members seeking review of specific ICRC decisions, the HPARB reviews the adequacy of its investigation and/or the reasonableness of the Committee’s decision.
 After a review, the HPARB may confirm all or part of the ICRC’s decision, make recommendations, or require the ICRC to do things such as further investigate, take no further action, require remediation, or refer the member to the Discipline Committee.

 Offences